Mayankjoshi9/Connectify-ChatApp/README.md

 4. Push to the branch (`git push origin feature/feature-name`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Socket.IO](https://socket.io/)
 - [MERN Stack](https://www.mongodb.com/mern-stack)
 - [JWT](https://jwt.io/)

----

-Feel free to customize this README as needed for your specific project.